cmatth25/722_Group/TreeBuilding.md

 Alignments are great and there are various packages to pull out SNPs from alignments or compared to a reference sequence (we'll plug that alignment in a little later) but what if we want to compare the genomes of organisms where alignments aren't reliable?
 Microbial genomes are rife HGT, making alignments difficult or computationally expensive.
 How do we identify orthologs or SNPs?

+Hopefully everyone remembers k-mers from the first metagenomics tutorial.
+Where kraken used exact k-mer matches (k-mer length 35) to classify sequences to a taxonomic rank based on a database, here kSNP uses split k-mers.

-We can use a split k-mer approach offered by kSNP. kSNP finds all kmers of k length for each sequence and identifies kmers that differ at exactly the mid-point. k=9 example below.
+kSNP finds all kmers of k length for each sequence and identifies kmers that differ at exactly the mid-point. k=9 example below.

 >seq1
 AAAA**T**AAAA